 Giant Swallowtail - Papilio cresphontes

 The Giant Swallowtail is sometimes a pest on citrus trees, hence the other common name of Orange Dog.
 The Giant Swallowtail caterpillars can make a mess of a small tree but rarely do significant damage to a full sized tree.
+The caterpillars feed on a variety of other plants from the Rutacea family.
+The Giant Swallowtail caterpillars are a bird poop mimic.
 And the butterflies are spectacular, welcome additions to most any butterfly garden.
-The adults sip nectar from a wide variety of plants including this Lantana, honeysuckle, a variety of plants in the carnation family, milkweeds, azaleas and bouganvillea.
+The adults sip nectar from a wide variety of plants including this Lantana, honeysuckle, verbena, a variety of plants in the carnation family and a bunch more in the daisy family, milkweeds, azaleas and bouganvillea.
 The Giant Swallowtail eggs look like bits of orange peel and age to black.
-The larvae resemble bird droppings through several of their instars.

 High resolution photos of the Giant Swallowtail are part of our garden image collection.